MicrosoftDocs/visualstudio-docs/docs/deployment/quickstart-deploy-to-azure.md

 ---
 # Publish a web app to Azure App Service using Visual Studio

-You can use the **Publish** tool to publish ASP.NET, ASP.NET Core, Node.js, and .NET Core apps to Azure App Service.
+You can use the **Publish** tool to publish ASP.NET, ASP.NET Core, Node.js, and .NET Core apps to Azure App Service or Azure App Service Linux (using containers).
 For Python apps, follow the steps on [Python - Publishing to Azure App Service](../python/publishing-python-web-applications-to-azure-from-visual-studio.md).

 [!INCLUDE [quickstart-prereqs-azure](includes/quickstart-prereqs-azure.md)]